mgibbs1259/spring/README.md

 ### Sprinkler Zones
 1. You will need to modify RACHIO_API_KEY in the .env, filling in the Rachio API key.
 Go to `https://app.rach.io/login` and login.
 Go to `Settings` > `Get API Key`.
 Then, add the Rachio API key to the .env file.
 2. You will need to modify RACHIO_ZONE_IDS in the .env, filling in the sprinkler zone IDs.
 Run `python configure_sprinklers.py` to see a dictionary containing 'zone name': 'zone ID' in the console output.
-Then, add the zone IDs of interest to the .env file. ***Note*** I believe that you can only run one sprinkler zone at a time.
+Then, add the zone IDs of interest to the .env file. ***Note:*** I believe that you can only run one sprinkler zone at a time.
 If you list multiple zone IDs, they will run sequentially in the order that you listed them in the .env file.

 ## spring
 1. Start spring by running `docker compose up -d`